 Candidates must demonstrate that they meet the selection requirements for written and spoken English.
-International applicants from countries where English is not the official language and who have not had any English-language education at secondary school and university must take a TOEFL or IELTS test.
+International applicants from countries where English is not the official language and who have not had any English-language education at secondary school and university must take a TOEFL, IELTS or Cambridge proficiency test.
 The result of the TOEFL test must be at least 575 (paper based) with partial scores of at least 57, or a score of 232 (computer based) with partial scores of at least 23.
 The applicant must achieve a minimum score of 90 for the online test with a minimum partial score of 22.
+The achieved Cambridge proficiency level should be C1.
 The result of the IELTS test must be at least 6.5 with partial scores of at least 6.0.
-Candidates who have completed their Dutch VWO do not need to take this test.
+Candidates who have completed their Dutch HBO/VWO do not need to take any of these tests.